RashmiPrava21/ReactJS/README.md

 -- clone the repo to local
 -- git fetch from master
 -- git checkout feature branch
--- npx create-react-app notes-app-ui --template typescript
+-- npx create-react-app notes-app-ui
+-- React, Axios for HTTP requests, and JSON Server as a simulated backend -- install axios